-Date of Adoption: November 18, 2010 Legal Reference: I.C. §65-501, §65-506
+Date of Adoption: November 18, 2010 Legal Reference: I.C. §65-501, §65-506 Ratified by the Board of Directors on September 23, 2015

 Policy No. 404.
 Grievance Procedure for Certified Staff

 A. DEFINITIONS:

 - A "grievance" is a complaint that there has been a violation or misinterpretation of the terms of the certified staff contract. - An "aggrieved person" is a certified employee or certified employees asserting a grievance. - A "party of interest" is a certified employee or certified employees who might be required to take action or against whom action might be taken in order to resolve a grievance. - A "day" as used in this Grievance Procedure means any day school is in session within the regular school year as shown on the official school calendar.
 If this grievance extends beyond the regular school year, a "day" means any day, Monday through Friday, exclusive of holidays.